|Address:||5800 Northgate Drive|

 March 14, 2022: Submittal Summary

 Revised plans were received on March 14, 2022, with the following major changes from previously submitted plans:

 - Town Square.
 An enlarged 50,000 square foot town square destination is proposed to be constructed in Phase I.

 - Housing Choices.
 85 three-story, for-sale townhomes have been added along the southern parcel.
 The previously proposed 224 multi-family apartments would be transferred along Los Ranchitos/Las Gallinas Avenue.
-The project requests a height bonus/concession with for a multi-family apartment building a total height of 75 feet.
+The project requests a height bonus/concession with for multi-family apartment buildings with heights up to 75 feet

 - Affordable Housing.
 EAH Housing has joined the applicant team and will create 96 new units of affordable rental housing within Phase I. Phase II will include an additional 42 affordable units distributed throughout the market rate housing.
 A total of 10% of the units would be affordable to meet the City’s Affordable Housing requirements.